SanicTK2/iidxguide/docs/z_lanecovers.md

 ## Introduction

-A dump of lane covers -- which can also be used as pacemaker background, updated for BISTROVER.
+List of all lane covers -- which can also be used as pacemaker background, updated for BISTROVER.

 All resources obtained from the official website only.
 Please do not request high resolution images.

 ## Lane covers

+Notable options:

+* Initiation has a bottom part that is completely black (up to white number of 126)
+* Exhaust Hype has a bottom part in dark blue, although much smaller than Initiation.
+Up to white number of 94, the lane cover will be completely dark blue; around 100 a little bit of white part will show, just barely.

 <div>
     <div class="lanecover">